Texting and Driving. In Exercises 21–26, refer to the accompanyin... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-We are tasked with determining whether 3 drivers who say they text while driving is a significantly high number.
-To do this, we need to use the probabilities provided in the table and apply statistical concepts such as the mean, standard deviation, and the rule for identifying significant values.
+Step 1: Understand the Range Rule of Thumb.
+This rule states that values are considered significantly low if they are below the mean minus two standard deviations, and significantly high if they are above the mean plus two standard deviations.

-Step 2: Calculate the mean (μ) of the distribution.
-The mean of a probability distribution is calculated using the formula: μ = Σ(x * P(x)), where x is the number of drivers and P(x) is the probability associated with x.
+Step 2: Calculate the mean (μ) of the random variable x using the formula μ = Σ[x * P(x)], where x is the number of drivers and P(x) is the probability associated with each x value.

-Step 3: Calculate the standard deviation (σ) of the distribution.
-The formula for the standard deviation is: σ = √Σ((x - μ)^2 * P(x)), where x is the number of drivers, μ is the mean, and P(x) is the probability associated with x.
+Step 3: Calculate the standard deviation (σ) using the formula σ = √Σ[(x - μ)^2 * P(x)], where x is the number of drivers, μ is the mean, and P(x) is the probability associated with each x value.

-Step 4: Apply the rule for identifying significant values.
-A value is considered significantly high if it is greater than μ + 2σ.
-Substitute the calculated mean and standard deviation into this inequality to determine whether 3 is significantly high.
+Step 4: Determine the lower threshold for significantly low values using the formula μ - 2σ.
+Compare the value of 1 (the number of drivers who say they text while driving) to this threshold.

-Step 5: Compare the value of 3 to the threshold μ + 2σ.
-If 3 exceeds this threshold, it is considered significantly high.
-Otherwise, it is not.
-Use the calculated values from Steps 2 and 3 to make this determination.
+Step 5: Interpret the result.
+If 1 is below the calculated threshold, it is considered significantly low.
+Otherwise, it is not considered significantly low.

 Verified video answer for a similar problem: